Dr Emma Blakey

 BA Philosophy and Psychology (University of Sheffield

 Executive functions are the set of high-level cognitive skills underpinning controlled and goal-directed thinking.
-I am interested in understanding how executive functions develop, how they underpin other important skills and how their development can be best supported.
-I am particularly interested in understanding how executive functions develop in toddlers and preschoolers.
-I use experimental, cross-sectional, longitudinal and training study designs in my research and recently, with the ABCD lab at the University of Alberta, I have been using ERP methods to examine the neural correlates of early executive function development.
+I am interested in understanding how executive functions develop, how they underpin school readiness and how their development can be best supported.
+I am particularly interested in understanding how executive functions develop in toddlers and preschoolers and why executive functions vary along the socio-economic spectrum.
+I use experimental, cross-sectional, longitudinal and training study designs in my research.
+In collaboration with the ABCD lab at the University of Alberta we have also been using ERP methods to examine the neural correlates of early executive function development.

 If you would like to take part in our studies with your child, please see the Sheffield Cognitive Development Research Group page and volunteer.